Sitemap

 Shaw Carpets Made with Anso® Nylon 6

 Looking for a good carpet made of quality nylon?
 Here is a partial list of some carpets made by Shaw Industries that are made of 100% Nylon.
 Some of the carpet specifications are shown.
 All styles are 12 feet wide unless otherwise noted.
 All carpets made with of Anso® Nylon are soil-resist treated.
-Contact your local Shaw dealer for more information and current pricing.
-Learn about Carpet Specifications
+Contact your local Shaw dealer for more information and current pricing on these products.
+Learn more about Carpet Specifications

 Shaw Style: E0528 Speed of Light